 - Mango cheesecake mochi

-Mango mochi is a sweet and savoury Japanese treat that makes for a fantastic dessert that is incredibly versatile.
-Whatever filling you choose, this is one delightful dessert that will not disappoint.
+Our mango mochi recipe is an incredibly versatile, sweet, savoury Japanese treat.
+Whatever filling you choose, this delightful dessert will not disappoint.

 Leave a Reply